GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 #### Setting the *k*-mer size

-Depending on which assembler you are using the commands for chosing the *k*-mer sizes for assembly vary slightly, but they are recognisable between programs.
+Depending on which assembler you are using, the commands for chosing the *k*-mer sizes for the assembly vary slightly, but they are recognisable between programs.
 In `SPAdes`, you can set the *k*-mer size using either

 ```bash
 spades.py -k 21,33,55,77,99,121 ...